Zengo wallet profile

 Yes, and arguably safer.
 The MPC technology splits your key so neither you nor Zengo hold the complete thing.
 A hacker would need to compromise both your phone and Zengo servers simultaneously.
 Kudelski Security audited this architecture in 2023 and found no critical vulnerabilities.

-Recovery requires three factors: a registered email, an encrypted backup stored in iCloud or Google Drive, and a 3D biometric face scan matching the one created during setup.
+Recovery requires a registered email, an encrypted cloud backup, and a matching 3D face scan.
+Users must maintain access to all required factors.
 All three must verify before access is restored.
 Full recovery typically completes in under three minutes.

 No. Zengo uses 3D face mapping through Apple Face ID or Android equivalent technology, not simple photo matching.
 The system requires actual depth data and rejects flat images immediately.
 A two-dimensional photo of any quality cannot authenticate successfully.